AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/006-benji.md

 "We are doing it at 6 local time.
 That's in three hours."

 I nodded.
 "Alright.
 Plan your usual.
 I decide if I want to be there."
+I didn't wait for a confirmation.
+I just left Benji the same way I came in.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAzMjkzNDUwMSwtMTMyODAyMDY3MiwtMT
+eyJoaXN0b3J5IjpbLTE4Njg1MDM4OTQsLTEzMjgwMjA2NzIsLT
-MwODIzMTUxMV19
+EzMDgyMzE1MTFdfQ==
 -->